mahmoud/sedimental/entries/glom_restructured_data.md

 * *target* is our data, be it dict, list, or any other object
 * *spec* is what we want *output* to be

-With `output = glom(target, spec)` committed to memory, we've got some new requirements.
+With `output = glom(target, spec)` committed to memory, we're ready for some new requirements.

-Our astronomers want to focus in on the solar system, and represent planets as a list.
-We need a list of names:
+Our astronomers want to focus in on the Solar system, and represent planets as a list.
+Let's make a list of names:

 ```python
 target = {'system': {'planets': [{'name': 'earth'}, {'name': 'jupiter'}]}}